**Updated November 2021

 If you want to save money for travel, consider selling some of your stuff.

-If you’re holding onto a guitar that you bought four years ago and have only practiced five times since you got it, it’s time to let it go and get some of your money back for that purchase.
+If you’re holding onto a guitar you bought four years ago in hopes of learning how to play one day, it’s time to let it go and get some money back for your purchase.

 Take inventory of all the things you have (big and small, old and new), then determine the items’ condition and the last time you used them.